jmt2080ad/spatial_r_workshop/documents/installation/linux.md

     sudo apt-get install libprotobuf-dev protobuf-compiler libudunits2-dev
     sudo apt-get install pandoc default-jdk

+## You may need the ubuntu-gis repo added to your sources for some of these packages.
+Add this then try again if any are missing from your versions repo:

+	sudo add-apt-repository ppa:ubuntugis/ubuntugis-unstable
+	sudo apt-get update
+	sudo apt-get install libudunits2-dev libgdal-dev libgeos-dev libproj-dev

 ## You can now run the following in an R terminal:

     install.packages(c("sf",